 Sexual assault is traumatic, especially if it happens overseas and away from home.
-It can also be distressing for families and friends of victims.
+It can also be distressing for families and friends of victim/survivors.

 This page gives advice on: